CSCfi/lega-mirroring/README.md

 ##### Dependencies
 * ```decrypt_request.py``` contains import of python [requests](https://github.com/requests/requests) library
+* `workflow1.py` and `workflow2.py` contains import of python [luigi](https://github.com/spotify/luigi) library. (the scripts can also be run manually without the use of luigi workflow)

 ## How to install
 Clone a copy of this repository using ```git clone https://github.com/CSCfi/lega-mirroring```.
 Then run the setup in command prompt